 With that done, we went back to sleep.

-The Tbilisi station wasn’t very impressive.
+The Tbilisi train station wasn’t very impressive.

 It was old, but it was a lot bigger and a little bit more crowded than Yerevan one.